dkh0387/angularstart/cafe-management-frontend/README.md

 * see `manage-category.component.html`

-## Example of using multi selection options:
+## Example of using multi selection options included data bindings:

 * see `product.component.html`